If you plan to return to the University after taking time away, there are specific steps to follow before you can register for classes.

 Return after you've graduated

 If you want to take classes to continue your education, you can register as a non-degree student without being admitted to a new degree program.
-If you plan to complete prerequisite courses to be eligible for admission to a degree-seeking program, you may be able to apply for a limited amount of financial aid.
-Use the Prerequisite Coursework Certification form.
+If you plan to complete prerequisite courses to be eligible for admission to a degree-seeking program, you may be able to apply for federal student loans.
+Complete the FAFSA for the appropriate academic year and submit the Prerequisite Coursework Certification form.

 When returning to the University, you may need to apply to receive financial aid or to update your residency status for in-state or out-of-state tuition billing.
 Find information about financial aid eligibility and cost of attendance, or contact One Stop with questions.